AVX-512: Opmask registers

-AVX-512 vector instructions may indicate an opmask register to control which values are written to the destination, the instruction encoding supports 0-7 for this field, however, only opmask registers k1-k7 (of k0-k7) can be used as the mask corresponding to the value 1-7, whereas the value 0 is reserved for indicating no opmask register is used, i.e. a hardcoded constant (instead of 'k0') is used to indicate unmasked operations.
+AVX-512 vector instructions may indicate an opmask register to control which values are written to the destination.
+The instruction encoding supports 0-7 for this field; however, only opmask registers k1-k7 (of k0-k7) can be used as the mask corresponding to the value 1-7, whereas the value 0 is reserved for indicating no opmask register is used; that is, a hardcoded constant (instead of 'k0') is used to indicate unmasked operations.
 The special opmask register 'k0' is still a functioning, valid register, it can be used in opmask register manipulation instructions or used as the destination opmask register.
 A flag controls the opmask behavior, which can either be "zero", which zeros everything not selected by the mask, or "merge", which leaves everything not selected untouched.
 The merge behavior is identical to the blend instructions.

 The opmask registers are normally 16 bits wide, but can be up to 64 bits with the AVX-512BW extension.
 How many of the bits are actually used, though, depends on the vector type of the instructions masked.
 For the 32-bit single float or double words, 16 bits are used to mask the 16 elements in a 512-bit register.
 For double float and quad words, at most 8 mask bits are used.

 The opmask register is the reason why several bitwise instructions which naturally have no element widths had them added in AVX-512.
 For instance, bitwise AND, OR or 128-bit shuffle now exist in both double-word and quad-word variants with the only difference being in the final masking.